Excel VBA 2 Dimensional Array Initialization

 one dimensional array example

-For 2 dimensional arrays, we can follow the below code, this code will initialize the 2 dimensional array and then print them on the worksheet.
+For 2-dimensional arrays, follow the below code, which will initialize the 2-dimensional array and then print it on the worksheet.

 Sub TwoDimensionalArrayExample()